kitschmensch/sundaydinner/README.md

 1. Create a `config.yml` file in the project root directory.

-2. Set the following environment variables in the `.env` file:
+2. Set the following environment variables in the `config.yml` file:

 - SCOPES: ["https://www.googleapis.com/auth/spreadsheets.readonly"]
 - SPREADSHEET_ID: from spreadsheet URL